 - Lactose is found in milk and other soft dairy products like cottage cheese, cream cheese, ice cream and sour cream.
 Anyone can handle a very small amount of lactose, but if you eat more than your intestine can handle, you will get gas and abdominal pain.
-About half the population is born with low levels of lactase, which metabolized dietary lactose.
+About half the population is born with low levels of lactase, which metabolizes dietary lactose.

 What to eat instead: Try lactose-free milk, oat milk, rice milk or soy milk as good alternatives to cow’s milk, as well as lactose-free yogurt.
 For cheese, try any of these three: hard cheeses, brie and camembert.
 Need butter?
 Go for olive oil instead.

 - Fruits contain the sugar fructose, which can cause issues for IBS sufferers.
-Fructose is particularly high in apples and pears, and somewhat high in watermelon, concentrated fruit, dried fruit and fruit juice.
+Fructose is particularly high in apples and pears, and somewhat high in watermelon, stone fruits, concentrated fruit, dried fruit and fruit juice.
 Fruits with lower levels of fructose include bananas, citrus, grapes and berries.

 What to eat instead: Eat fruits that are lower in fructose, such as banana, blueberry, boysenberry, cantaloupe, cranberry, grape, orange, lemon, lime, kiwi and strawberry.

 - Certain vegetables cause gas and abnormal bowel habits.
 Avoid cruciferous vegetables such as broccoli, cauliflower, cabbage, coleslaw and sauerkraut.
-Also, limit artichoke, brussels sprouts, onions, shallots, leeks, and asparagus.
+Also, limit artichoke, brussels sprouts, onions, shallots, leeks and asparagus.